Guli Francis-Dehqani: Ordained ministry

 In 2011, Francis-Dehqani returned to full-time ministry, having been appointed Curate Training Officer for the Diocese of Peterborough.
 She was additionally appointed the diocese's Adviser for Women's Ministry in 2012.
-2013–2017, she was a Member of the General Synod (she was later an elected suffragan member, 2019–2021, and ex officio as a diocesan, since 2021).
+From 2013 to 2017 she was a Member of the General Synod; she was later an elected suffragan member, 2019–2021, and ex officio as a diocesan from 2021.
 She was made an honorary canon of Peterborough Cathedral in November 2016.

 Episcopal ministry

-On 11 July 2017, it was announced that Francis-Dehqani would become the first Bishop of Loughborough, the suffragan bishop of the Diocese of Leicester.
+On 11 July 2017, it was announced that Francis-Dehqani would become the first Bishop of Loughborough, the sole suffragan bishop of the Diocese of Leicester.
 In addition to her suffragan duties, she also had "a focus on supporting Black, Asian and Minority Ethnic (BAME) clergy, lay workers and congregations" within the diocese.
 She was consecrated a bishop during a service at Canterbury Cathedral on 30 November 2017.
-This made her the first BAME woman to be made a bishop in the Church of England.
+This made her the first female bishop from a minority ethnic community in the Church of England.

-It was announced on 17 December 2020 that Francis-Dehqani was to translate to Chelmsford in 2021, becoming the diocesan bishop of the Diocese of Chelmsford (East London and Essex).
-Her canonical election by the College of Canons of Chelmsford Cathedral took place by teleconference on 26 January 2021; the confirmation of her election, by which she legally took her new See, was on 11 March 2021.
+It was announced on 17 December 2020 that Francis-Dehqani was to transfer to Chelmsford in 2021, becoming the diocesan bishop of the Diocese of Chelmsford (East London and Essex).
+Her canonical election by the college of canons of Chelmsford Cathedral took place by teleconference on 26 January 2021; she was confirmed of her election, by which she legally took her new see, on 11 March 2021.

-She joined the House of Lords as one of the Lords Spiritual, under the Lords Spiritual (Women) Act 2015 on 1 November 2021.
+She joined the House of Lords as one of the Lords Spiritual, under the Lords Spiritual (Women) Act 2015 on 25 June 2021.
+In May 2023, she was one of three female bishops to take part in the Coronation of Charles III and Camilla.

+In July 2025 she was the bookmakers' favourite to succeed Justin Welby, who had resigned as Archbishop of Canterbury that January.

+Views

+In 2023, she was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".